 One of the most powerful benefits of incident reporting in healthcare is reducing the risk of reoccurrence.
 When healthcare providers can easily capture, analyze, and share data, they can proactively act on potentially harmful situations to minimize further escalation.

 3. Facilitates a Learning Culture

 The majority of clinicians and healthcare staff want to learn and readily accept instruction on improving.
 That's true whether an incident involves them, a coworker in their department, or a staff member in another part of the organization.
 In addition, staff who learn from their own or others' mistakes can help prevent incidents, ultimately reducing the risks of reoccurrences.

 Accurate data is essential for increasing patient safety.
 Utilizing customized dashboards with drill-through analytics tools allow healthcare teams to drill down into data across multiple departments and turn vast amounts of data into actionable decisions.

-Powerful analytic tools within a healthcare incident reporting system help healthcare organizations leverage and trend data to prevent any future incidents.
+Powerful analytic tools within healthcare incident reporting systems help healthcare organizations leverage and trend data to prevent any future incidents.

 5. Improves Employee Engagement

 Another benefit of incident reporting in healthcare is that it encourages and engages employees to participate in the safety of their workplace and patients.
 It helps create and demonstrates a culture of trust and transparency among the staff, rather than just following protocols.